At Action Physical Therapy, we also specialize in treating medical conditions that lead to instability.

 About Balance, Dizziness & Vestibular Disorders

 Often times patients are unaware there is a direct correlation between our inner ear and our brain.
-This correlation helps us keep our balance 24/7 especially as we age is called a vestibular system.
-If an injury or disease causes a damage to this system, vestibular disorder occurs.
+There are solutions to treating balance and vestibular disorders.
+If an injury or disease causes a damage to our system, a vestibular disorder occurs.
 The trouble with balance and dizziness are the most common symptoms of this type of disorder, but some might have problems with their vision and hearing as well.

 About 42% of the current U.S. Population experiences balance and vestibular disorders at least once in their lifetime.
 Although very common, dizziness is never normal.
 For older people (over 70 years of age), dizziness is the main reason why they seek medical attention.